ng-consult/ng1-server/README.md

 So far, it only supports file caching, but modyfing the source code to use Redis instead is straigh forward.

 Caching is made trough URL Regex, and supports two caching mode ( `never`, `always`, and `maxAge` ).

+##$http caching

+When rendering the HTL on the server, every templateRequest and REST call are cached and injected into the client before the angular app runs.
+It means all the requests are instantly replayed, increasing considerably the client page load.

 ##URL filtering